Nak2/StormFox2/README.md

 ## License

-This project is licensed under the
+This project is licensed under the [GNU General Public License v3.0][3]

 ## Still in beta
 Please report any bugs via the issue tracker.